A different perspective

 - The root note (or the tonic or the “1”).
 This is the “home” note in any given key.
 This is the note that sounds the most stable or resolved.
 All of the other notes have a certain sense of gravity that pulls toward that home note.

 - The root triad, built from the 1st, 3rd, and 5th scale steps of the key or mode.
-In major modes (ionian, lydian, mixolydian), these are the 1, 3, and 5, producing a major triad, and in minor it’s 1, b3, and 5.
+In major modes (ionian, lydian, mixolydian), these are the 1, 3, and 5, producing a major triad, and in a minor mode (dorian, phrygian, aeolian), it’s 1, b3, and 5.
 All of the triad notes sound pretty stable and “home-ish,” and provide good landing points for melodies when improvising or composing.

 - The pentatonic scale.
 If you add the 2nd and 6th notes to a major triad, you have created a major pentatonic scale.
 Note that these notes, 1 2 3 5 6, are present in all 3 of the major modes (ionian, lydian, mixolydian).
 If you add the 4th and b7th to a minor triad, you get a minor pentatonic scale.
 All of the minor modes (dorian, phrygian, aeolian) contain the notes of the minor pentatonic scale (1, b3, 4, 5, b7).
 Pentatonics are very easy scales to improvise with, and guys like Eric Clapton and Dickey Betts have built entire legendary careers using little else.